-Text Hire: \$20 approx.
+Text Hire: \$ 5 approx.

-- Students develop critical and creative responses and deepen their understanding of the meaning of texts by studying literary elements such as the style of narrative, the characters, the language and structure of the text - The impact of culture as an influence on understanding and interpretation of text is also explored - This subject requires frequent and detailed reading and writing - Students are encouraged to reflect and develop individual interpretations
+- responses and deepen their understanding of the meaning of texts by studying literary elements such as the style of narrative, the characters, the language and structure of the text - The impact of culture as an influence on understanding and interpretation of text is also explored - This subject requires frequent and detailed reading and writing - Students are encouraged to reflect and develop individual interpretations

-Text Hire: \$20 approx. Skills Workbook: \$50 approx.
+Text Hire: \$51 approx.